 cup of wrath

-The controversy around rapture goes on.
+The controversy around rapture continues.
 Will there be a rapture of the church before the tribulation?

-Some leaders are against the idea of a rapture of the church.
-Other leaders embrace a rapture of the church, and build their ministries upon it.
+Some Christian leaders are against the idea of a rapture of the church.
+Others embrace a rapture of the church, and build their ministries upon it.
 Rapture remains controversial, and there are many opinions about it.

 "So Christ was once offered to bear the sins of many; and unto them that look for him shall he appear the second time without sin unto salvation" (Hebrews 9.28 KJV bible).
 "And now, little children, abide in him; that, when he shall appear, we may have confidence, and not be ashamed before him at his coming" (1st John 2.28 KJV bible).